agg23/openfpga-NES/README.md

 ### Palette Options

-The core has 5 palette options built in, changable with a slider in `Core Settings`.
+The core has 5 palette options built in, changable in `Core Settings`.
 The palettes are known as:

-0. Kitrinx 34 by Kitrinx
+* Kitrinx 34 by Kitrinx
-1. Smooth by FirebrandX (Default)
+* Smooth by FirebrandX (Default)
-2. Wavebeam by NakedArthur
+* Wavebeam by NakedArthur
-3. Sony CXA by FirebrandX
+* Sony CXA by FirebrandX
-4. PC-10 Better by Kitrinx
+* PC-10 Better by Kitrinx

 ### Video Options